 Symptoms of a stiff spinal segment include aching and tenderness across the centre of the

 back.
 Pain increases with prolonged standing, and sitting can become uncomfortable.
 Aching can often be relieved by heat or movement.
 Often the pain pattern fluctuates between short painful episodes and remissions.
 Arching backwards oftengives relief, but bending forward is awkward and stiff.
 Frequently there is increased stiffness in the morning and the back tends to loosen up throughout the day.
-Check out kratom withdrawal homepage to learn about natural remedy for the treatment of different medical conditions.

 At PHYSIO4ALL we recommend the following self treatment for segmental spinal stiffness: